 Fees are built into spreads which are not always competitive.
 There are also inactivity and administrative fees.

-AvaTrade’s fees are, generally speaking, competitive for all clients, both for those who meet the minimum deposit requirements and those who deposit larger sums.
-We have analyzed both trading and non-trading fees.
+Generally speaking, AvaTrade’s fees are competitive for all clients.
+They work for those making the smallest deposit required as well as for those who can deposit larger sums.
+We have analyzed here both trading and non-trading fees.

-AvaTrade doesn’t charge commissions on trades, their fees are built into spreads (the difference between the ask and the bid prices).
+AvaTrade doesn’t charge commissions on trades.
+They build their fees into the spreads (the difference between the ask and the bid prices).

-Please note that retail traders are usually charged with higher spreads than professional traders which is not immediately clear.
-The marketing page only lists fixed spreads, with no documentation on variable spread minimums or averages.
+Please note retail traders are usually charged higher spreads than professional traders.
+This difference is often not immediately clear.
+The marketing page lists the fixed spreads.
+There is no documentation on variable spread minimums or averages.

-The average costs for other CFD instruments such as commodities, individual stocks and equity indices are broadly a little better than the average for the industry.
-Individual stocks and shares are mostly subject to a spread worth 0.13% of the nominal trade value which is also in the line with the competition.
+AvaTrades's average cost for CFD instruments including: commodities, individual stocks and equity indices, perform a bit better than the industry average.
+Individual stocks and shares are subject to a spread worth 0.13% of the nominal trade value.
+This is in line with the competition.

-Avatrade also has its own calculator for calculating fees across different broker platforms.
+Avatrade created a calculator for determining fees across different broker platforms.
 This is how you use it:

 - Enter the instrument you wish to trade

-AvaTrade imposes an account inactivity fee of $50 per quarter but an account has to be inactive for at least three months before this fee will be imposed.
+AvaTrade imposes an account inactivity fee of $50 per quarter.
+An account has to be inactive for three months before they charge this fee.

-On top of that, after 12 consecutive months of non-use, an administration fee of $100 will be deducted from the account.
+After 12 consecutive months of non-use, AvaTrade deducts an administration fee of $100.

-Another, often overlooked, element of the trading fee structure is overnight financing, which is typically a net charge applied to any trade open at 5 p.m.
+An overlooked element of their trading fee structure is overnight financing.
+There is a net charge applied to any trade opened at 5 p.m.
 New York time.
-These fees are, theoretically, calculated from intrabank tom/next intrabank fees, but retail brokerages usually offer much less favourable rates.
+In theory, they calculate the charge using the intrabank tom/next intrabank fees.
+But retail brokerages offer less favourable rates.

 Additional fee when holding a position after a certain time